-- Students who are considering withdrawing from the University should contact Student Support for advice in the first instance.
-If they decide to withdraw, they must complete the Withdrawal Form available from LearningSpace and ensure that books borrowed from the Library have been returned, accounts due have been settled and accommodation agreements properly terminated.
+- Students who are considering withdrawing from the University should contact Student Wellbeing and Support for advice in the first instance.
+If they decide to withdraw, they must complete the digital Withdrawal Form available on Antler and MyMarjon and ensure that books borrowed from the Library have been returned, accounts due have been settled and accommodation agreements properly terminated.
 The University will make every effort to recover debts and this may involve outside agencies. - 2.
 If a student intends to transfer to another institution this should be indicated on the Withdrawal Form and relevant details provided.
 Failure to do this, under government guidelines, could jeopardise future funding as students may be deemed to have withdrawn from all study and funding may be terminated. - 3.
-Students must notify Registry Services of the exact date of withdrawal in order to minimise liability for fees and other expenses due to the University and/or funding organisations such as the Student Loans Company.
+The Withdrawal form will ask the student for their date of last attendance in order to minimise liability for fees and other expenses due to the University and/or funding organisations such as the Student Loans Company.
+This date will be verified with the Programme Leader.
 They must also ensure that the University is aware of any changes to their registration.
-Failure to inform Registry Services in writing via the approved form will mean that the student may be liable for repayment of loans. - 4.
-The University asks students, by way of the withdrawal form, for their reasons for withdrawing.
+Failure to inform Student Records in writing via the appropriate form will mean that the student may be liable for repayment of loans. - 4.
+The University asks students, by way of the Withdrawal form, for their reasons for withdrawing.
 This is to ensure that it is providing the appropriate services and support.
-If a student responds, then the data will be used for this purpose and none other.
+If a student responds, then the data will be anonymised and used only for this purpose.